bubroz/clipscribe/docs/ROADMAP.md

 # ClipScribe Strategic Roadmap: From Tool to SaaS Platform

-*Last Updated: 2025-08-26*
+*Last Updated: 2025-09-01*

 ## Strategic Vision: The Video Intelligence SaaS Platform

-Following a successful production deployment to Google Cloud Run, ClipScribe is now positioned to evolve from a CLI-first tool to a **web-based SaaS platform**.
+ClipScribe is evolving from a CLI-first tool to a **web-based SaaS platform**.
 Our mission is to democratize video intelligence, making professional-grade analysis accessible to individual researchers, analysts, and small teams.

-Our core competitive advantage is our ability to provide deep intelligence extraction at a radically disruptive price point, now proven in a scalable, cloud-native environment.
+Our core competitive advantage is our ability to provide deep intelligence extraction at a radically disruptive price point, with a clear path to scalable deployment.

 ---

-## Current Status: Production Deployment Live
+## Current Status: Private Alpha

-**🎉 PRODUCTION DEPLOYMENT SUCCESS**: ClipScribe v2.44.0 is now live on Google Cloud Run.
+**⚠️ PRIVATE ALPHA**: ClipScribe v2.44.0 is deployed to Google Cloud Run but NOT publicly available.

-- **Live Services**: The API and web front end are operational and serving traffic.
+- **Infrastructure Ready**: API and web services are deployed but access-restricted
-- **Stable CI/CD Pipeline**: Automated builds and deployments are reliable.
+- **Worker Service**: In development with hybrid Cloud Run + Compute Engine architecture
-- **Enterprise-Ready Foundation**: The core application is built on a robust, well-tested, and scalable architecture.
+- **Beta Timeline**: Private alpha (Month 1-2) → Closed beta (Month 3-4) → Public launch (Month 6+)

 ---